WACOMalt/WACOMalt-VCC/README.md

-# VPM Package Listing Template
+# WACOMalt's VCC Listing Repo

 Starter for making your own Package Listings, including automation for building and publishing them.